Vampire Academy

 Vampire Academy is a series of six young adult paranormal romance novels by American author Richelle Mead.
 It tells the story of Rosemarie "Rose" Hathaway, a dhampir girl, who is training to be a guardian of her moroi best friend, Vasilisa "Lissa" Dragomir.
 In the process of learning how to defeat strigoi in St. Vladimir's Academy, Rose finds herself caught in a forbidden romance with her instructor, Dimitri Belikov, while having an unbreakable psychic bond with Lissa.

 The first book in the series, Vampire Academy, was published in 2007; it was followed by Frostbite in 2008.
 The third book in the series, Shadow Kiss was also published in 2008, and the fourth book, Blood Promise, was published in 2009.
 The fifth book, Spirit Bound, and the sixth book, Last Sacrifice, were released in 2010.
 As of 2013, the series had sold 8 million copies in 35 countries.

 The first book in the series was adapted into a film directed by Mark Waters, starring Zoey Deutch, Lucy Fry, Danila Kozlovsky and Dominic Sherwood, released by The Weinstein Company on February 7, 2014.
 The film was a financial and critical failure.
 A reboot television series, co-developed by Julie Plec, debuted on September 15, 2022 on Peacock.
+It was canceled after one season.